-- 1. Define dementia - 2.
-Give 3 examples of normal changes in thinking that occur as we age - 3.
-Describe the first symptom you are likely to notice in someone in the early stage of Alzheimer's disease. - 4.
-Give one characteristic each for Alzheimer's, frontal-temporal, vascular, and Lewy body dementia - 5.
-Relate 1 symptom and behavioral change at each stage of ADRD - 6.
-Describe 2 challenges facing caregivers at each stage of ADRD. - 7.
-Outline 3 strategies for communicating with residents at each stage of ADRD.
+- Name 3 properties of dementia. - Name 3 differences between normal, age-related changes and the changes seen in dementia. - Describe the first symptom you are likely to notice in someone in the early stage of Alzheimer's disease. - Give one characteristic each for Alzheimer's, frontal-temporal, vascular, and Lewy body dementia. - Relate 1 symptom and behavioral change at each stage of Alzheimer's disease.

+- Describe 2 challenges facing caregivers at each stage of dementia. - Outline 3 strategies for communicating with residents at each stage of dementia.

-Understanding Alzheimer's Disease and Related Disorders
+Understanding Alzheimer's Disease and Related Disorders (ADRD)